cmadland/PAC-U/Before we meet/Install Obsidian.md

 ## 4. Select the Vault Folder

-Find the expanded "PAC-U" folder
+Find the expanded "PACU" folder and open it.

 ![[folder.png]]